arong/lflss/README.md

 # lflss

-> An web app for Lanzhou Foreign Language Secondary School.
+> A web app for Lanzhou Foreign Language Secondary School.

 build with vue-cli 2.9.6